KVM-VMI/kvm/Documentation/virt/kvm/kvmi.rst

 commands/events) to KVM, and forget about it.
 It will be notified by KVM when the introspection tool closes the file handle (in case of errors), and should reinitiate the handshake.

+Once the file handle reaches KVM, the introspection tool should use the *KVMI_GET_VERSION* command to get the API version and/or the *KVMI_VM_CHECK_COMMAND* and *KVMI_VM_CHECK_EVENT* commands to see which commands/events are allowed for this guest.
+The error code -KVM_EPERM will be returned if the introspection tool uses a command or enables an event which is disallowed.

 Unhooking
 ---------